CodeMan99/callpack/README.md

 Thus callpack doesn't make any assumptions like "multiple values means an array".
 Instead the decision is still up the end developer.
-You may use the result from callpack as array, convert into an array, or use it get an object that closely mimics spreading the arguments over a function.
+You may use the result from callpack as array, convert into an array, or use it to get an object that closely mimics spreading the arguments over a function.